Africa's Manchester City equal EPL club's record

 Archrivals, Manchester United are the closest to the Etihad Stadium outfit and are 13 points behind while Al Ahly are head and shoulders above the chasing pack in the Egyptian top-flight as they lead second-placed Zamalek with a massive 21 points.

-However, with a league tie against Arsenal on Thursday evening, City have the opportunity to continue laying the mark but what would remain the dream of the newly-crowned EFL Cup champions - in many years to come - is Al Ahly's trophy cabinet.
+However, with a league tie against Arsenal on Thursday evening, City have the opportunity to continue laying the mark but what would remain the dream of the newly-crowned EFL Cup champions - in a many years to come - is Al Ahly's trophy's cabinet.

 Al Ahly are one of the most decorated teams in African history with 38 Egyptian league titles, 37 Egyptian FA Cups, three Egyptian Super Cups, eight Caf Champions Leagues, one Caf Confederation Cup and six Caf Super Cups.